Kondamoori/CSVReaderApp/README.md

 # MVP 2
  - Improve the UI with grid layout and bring excel feeling of viewing CSV.
- - Add support to different types of CSV files.
+ - Add support to different types of CSV file format.
  - Utilise FileHandler seekToOffset function to move back & forward on data chunk.
  - Remove elements from data source after certain limit, keep feeding values by moving on File both forward & backward direction.
  - See memory optimisation plus asynchronous handling